Sitecore/sitecore-ios-sdk/README.md

 	Note:
     To read a field, its Read property must be set to Allow in the Field Remote Read security settings of Sitecore.

-**For more information, see the section Accessing the Fields of an Item.** [Mobile SDK documentation PDF](https://github.com/downloads/Sitecore/sitecore-mobile-sdk/SC_Mobile_SDK_Developer_Guide_100_USLetter.pdf)
+For more information, see the section *Accessing the Fields of an Item*.
+[Mobile SDK documentation PDF](https://github.com/downloads/Sitecore/sitecore-mobile-sdk/SC_Mobile_SDK_Developer_Guide_100_USLetter.pdf)

 #### Get the item’s children

 You must use the [SCApiContext itemsReaderWithRequest:] method to load an item and its children:

-*1. Create an SCItemsReaderRequest object that contains the set of parameters:*
+1. Create an SCItemsReaderRequest object that contains the set of parameters:

 	SCItemsReaderRequest *request = [SCItemsReaderRequest new];
     //The path of item